Ch0wW/ansible-role-doomservers/README.md

 doom_waddir: "{{ doom_main_directory }}/wads"
 ```

-This is the directory that will be used for searching all the WADs for the ports.
+This is the directory that will be created & used for searching all the WADs for the ports.
 Set `doom_waddir_create` to `false` if you do not want this feature.

 ```
 doom_zdaemon_install: false